RadkaLiptakova/liptakova-portfolio/InsuranceApp_Java/README.md

+Konzolová aplikácia pre poistenie.

+/
 Console application for insurance purposes.
-The project was created as part of a Programmer of WWW applications in Java course.
+The project was created as part of a course - Programmer of WWW applications in Java.
 The app is written in Java.